OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-node.md

 			// Store a new empty array in the collection of tokens mapSessionNamesTokens[sessionName] = [];

-			// Generate a new token asynchronously with the recently created tokenOptions session.generateToken(tokenOptions)
+			// Generate a new token asynchronously with the recently created connectionProperties session.createConnection(connectionProperties)
-				.then(token => {
+				.then(connection.token => {

-					// Store the new token in the collection of tokens mapSessionNamesTokens[sessionName].push(token);
+					// Store the new token in the collection of tokens mapSessionNamesTokens[sessionName].push(connection.token);

 					// Return the Token to the client res.status(200).send({
-						0: token
+						0: connection.token
 					});
 				})
 				.catch(error => {